StoneT2000/BC19/README.md

 - 1 is reserved for units to tell other units with attacking abilities to go and attack the first known structure
 - 2,3 for castle to tell pilgrim to search for karbonite (2) or fuel (3)
 - 4 for pilgrim to tell castle it just gave out its fuel and karbonite and is ready to receive new instructions if needed
--
+- 5??? **not sure if we need it**
 - 6, ...
-5001 are for sending new target locations for preachers
+4101 are for sending new target locations for units. **Doesn't seem to be used anymore??**
-- 5002,...
-9997 are for sending the 1st new castle location for preachers
+- 4102,...
+8197 are for sending the 1st new castle location for newly built units. **Also doesn't seem to be used anymore**, can be used for rush strats.
-- 9998,...
-14993 are for sendign the 2nd new castle location (This also says that this new caslte location is the 2nd castle in the castles self.sortedEnemyCastles array)
-- 14994, ...19989 are for sending the third new castle location
+- 8198,...
+12293 **Also doesn't seem to be used anymore**
+- 12294, ...16389 are for setting unit statuses to 'attackTarget', used for defensive purposes to move units closer to enemy and farther away from own castle.
+Units only move such that they are outside attacking radius.
+- 16392, ...
+20487 are for setting unit statuses to 'goToTarget', tells unit to always move to that target and then attack that target if possible.
+Sent by castle often to tell preachers to go attack enemy castle.
+Also sent often by castle to send preachers, crusaders to run at attacking prophets.

 ## STRATEGIES